catherine-o-brien/catherine-o-brien.github.io/about.md

 feature_image: images/about.jpg
 ---

-**Catherine O'Brien** is an artist, writer, and engineer living in New York City.
-She has a BA from Barnard College in Computer Science, and her interests span everything from accessible technologies to poetry to sign language linguistics.
-Currently, she studies the development of Nicaraguan Sign Language at the Barnard Language Acquisition and Development Lab.
-She was named first runner-up for the Columbia Quarto Chapbook Competition in 2022 and has been published in Barnard *Echoes Magazine*.
-You can probably find her in a bookstore buying things she doesn't have time to read or at Coney Island swimming before it's seasonally appropriate.
+**Catherine O'Brien** lives in New York City and is interested in everything.
+She is an artist, writer, and engineer, and her poetry has been recognized by the 2022 Quarto Chapbook Contest, Echoes Magazine, and others.
+She holds a BA in Computer Science from Barnard College.
+You can probably find her in a bookstore reading the first three pages of everything or at Coney Island swimming before it's seasonally appropriate.